 Here are some great examples of irresistible call-to-action ideas for your inspiration.

-Learn More: How To Create CTAs that Actually Cause Action
+Dive Deeper: How To Create CTAs that Actually Cause Action

-28. Understand Which Traffic Channels Are Worth It
+28) Understand Which Traffic Channels Are Worth It

 Your content is usually not worth posting everywhere.
+For example, it might not be worth it for an e-commerce store that sells women’s shoes to be posting on Medium.
 Some traffic channels will be hard to leverage, so it’s much wiser to focus your energy on the platforms that bring increased results.

-29. Use the 80/20 Rule to Optimize Your Content Marketing
+29) Use the 80/20 Rule to Optimize Your Content Marketing

 Are you familiar with Pareto’s principle?
 Simply put, it states that 80% of the effects come from 20% of the causes.

-30. Keep Up with the Marketplace
+30) Keep Up with the Marketplace

 The digital environment changes practically every day and the speed of progress is phenomenal.
 That is why it is so easy for online marketers to fall behind: they get stuck with something that used to work while ignoring the reality of a growing and changing market.
 As technology and techniques advance, the marketplace will inevitably fluctuate.

 Your role as a content marketer is to pay attention to what’s going on and be one step ahead of your audience so that you can inform them.
-Figure out what the latest marketplace rules, trends, disasters, and topics are and pay attention to them!
+Figure out what the latest marketplace rules, trends, disasters, technologies and topics are and pay attention to them!